Highlights

 Higher-end Italianate-style houses featured a square or rectangular tower or a belvedere (a type of cupola).
 Quite often, a tower reached from the first or second floor of the house, rising higher than the rest of the structure.
 Belvederes, however, sat independently on top of the house and allowed guests to sit inside to get a higher view of the area.

 Wraparound porches were iconic features of Italianate homes, either with a symmetrical or asymmetrical shape off one side of the house.
 The front of the porch typically includes an arcade—or row—of decorative arches.
-Italianate row homes, on the other hand, often include stoops or small porticos.
+Italianate row homes, on the other hand, often have stoops or small porticos.

 While we commonly associate simple hardwood flooring with most pre-20th-century homes, the Italianate style often went in a different direction.
 Softwood floors sat beneath wall-to-wall carpeting made of the Venetian-style woven rugs of the time.
 Other homes featured alternating squares or boards of multi-hued hardwood.